Nonlinear regression: General

 relates a vector of independent variables, $\mathbf{x}$, and its associated observed dependent variables, $\mathbf{y}$.
 The function $f$ is nonlinear in the components of the vector of parameters $\beta$, but otherwise arbitrary.
 For example, the Michaelis–Menten model for enzyme kinetics has two parameters and one independent variable, related by $f$ by:

-This function is nonlinear because it cannot be expressed as a linear combination of the two $\beta$s.
+This function, which is a rectangular hyperbola, is nonlinear because it cannot be expressed as a linear combination of the two $\beta$s.

 Systematic error may be present in the independent variables but its treatment is outside the scope of regression analysis.
 If the independent variables are not error-free, this is an errors-in-variables model, also outside this scope.